opensearch-project/sql/docs/user/ppl/cmd/patterns.rst

 Description
 ============
 | The ``patterns`` command extracts log patterns from a text field and appends the results to the search result.
+Grouping logs by their patterns makes it easier to aggregate stats from large volumes of log data for analysis and troubleshooting.

 Syntax